-Target:

-All work, including accepted practices continuing on from the past, outdated processes, and routine work

-Classification:

-Categorize work with a "Must have" or "Nice to have" perspective

-Specification:

-Specify work that brings "less" ROI or are "less" priority

-(Example)

-Existing outdated processes, reports of similar content, reports of excessive quality, review of meeting attendees etc.

-Execution:
+SG&A ratio described in CSP2021.

-Be "courageous" and halt work that was specified in order of less importance and eventually secure a white space for employees

-Consequently, invest resources in new things while reducing costs

-Building an environment that enables the creation of innovation in a sustainable manner through thorough efficiency improvements
+rget: Specification: Execution: rk, including accepted tes continuing on from the utdated processes, and e work Specify work that brings "less" ROI or are "less" priority (Example) Be "courageous" and halt work that was specified in order of less importance and eventually secure a white space for employees fication: prize work with a "Must have" e to have" perspective Existing outdated processes, reports of similar content, reports of excessive quality, review of meeting attendees, etc. Consequently, invest resources in new things while reducing costs Building an environment that enables the creation of innovation in a sustainable manner through thorough efficiency improvements